-It’s amazing how many distractions and time-wasters just magically come your way when you are confronted with a task which you’re not very excited about.
+It’s amazing how many distractions and time-wasters just magically come your way when you are confronted with a task that you’re not very excited about.
 Even though we had just had dinner a little while ago, I wanted a snack.
 I needed to go to the bathroom.
 I needed some tea.
 I needed some wine.
 Oh, whoops, now it’s too late at night.
 I’m too tired to do this anyway!

 If you are serious about focusing on the task at hand, set aside a space where you can work without distractions.
-An office space of some kind is ideal, either in your house or in somewhere else.
+Office space of some kind is ideal, either in your house or in somewhere else.
 That space needs to be kept free from food, noise, television, or other things that will divert your attention.

 Much harder to do is to turn off the distraction and noise of social media.
 I still remember how impossible it was to finish writing comments on report cards when just a click away was my Facebook tab, where I could check on what all my friends might be doing.

-I would tell myself that I was just taking a short break, but would end up wasting hours of time scrolling through and reacting to updates.
+I would tell myself that I was just taking a short break but would end up wasting hours of time scrolling through and reacting to updates.

-Instead, you may use some time saving apps such as Buffer for your social media accounts.
+Instead, you may use some time-saving apps such as Buffer for your social media accounts.

 When faced with a daunting task, sign out of Facebook, Twitter, Instagram, your friend’s blog, the newest online dating site, everything.
-You will accomplish a lot more work that is meaningful much more quickly, and then you can always promise yourself the small reward of a designated amount of time checking Facebook once you have finished your work.
+You will accomplish a lot more work that is meant much more quickly, and then you can always promise yourself the small reward of a designated amount of time checking Facebook once you have finished your work.

 4. Get off the Treadmill